 Feldstein took MAD from a publication of a few hundred thousand to well over 2 million at its peak.
 “Basically everyone who was young between 1955 and 1975 read MAD, and that’s where your sense of humor came from,” said Bill Oakley, producer of The Simpsons.
 Today, those issues are collected by fans who treasure the magazine.
 Irreverent, satirical humor and spoofs of popular culture were the mainstay with recurring features like Spy vs. Spy, The Lighter Side of…, movie and TV satires, and a back cover called a “Fold-In”: a full page image and question that, once folded over onto itself, created a surprise alternate image and answer.
 MAD ad parodies, long before Saturday Night Live, were included in each issue, sometimes using Al himself:

 So many institutions of the comedy world in print, television and the internet through the years owe much to MAD and Al Feldstein: Laugh-In, Saturday Night Live, National Lampoon, The Simpsons, SouthPark, The Onion.
 MAD lives on today in print and online.
 You can check out their website here.
 There’s even a MAD app for iPad released in 2012.

 Find you printing success story by partnering with a local printer!
 A community printer will understand communication and design, with a special emphasis on your local market.
-They should be able to provide you with the latest information, inspiration, technical advice, and innovative ideas for communicating your message through print, design and typography, signage, apparel, variable data printing and direct mail, integrated marketing and environmental responsible printing with FSC certified products.
+They should be able to provide you with the latest information, inspiration, technical advice, and innovative ideas for communicating your message through print, design and typography, signage, apparel, variable data printing and direct mail, integrated marketing and environmental responsible printing.
 If they can’t, you have the wrong printer!
 The best advice, always, is to ASK YOUR PRINTER!